Loading lesson…

 The big idea: ToS and copyright are separate legal risks.
 A dataset can be ToS-clean and copyright-dirty, or vice versa.
 Serious practitioners check both, not just one.

-What is the core idea behind "Copyright vs. Terms of Service: Two Different Fights"?
+What is the main idea of "Copyright vs. Terms of Service: Two Different Fights"?

-Which best describes the scope of "Copyright vs. Terms of Service: Two Different Fights"?
+Which concept is most central to "Copyright vs. Terms of Service: Two Different Fights"?